Pokecube-Development/pokecube/source/getting_started/index.rst

 -  It still isn't there!

    Something may have gone wrong, in this case, run ``/pokecube restore give @p``, and then click on the name of the mob in chat, you may need to click on the ``[]`` around the name rather than the text itself.
+More information about ``/pokecube restore`` can be found at :ref:`pokerestore`.

 -  Where does <X> spawn?